 The Redington Vice fly rod is one of the best intermediate rods on the market.
 Is the Vice the right rod for you?
 How does it compare to other similar rods on the market right now?
 It’s not easy to search for the perfect rod for your needs, so let’s start this Vice review to find out more!

-I’m always looking for new gear, so I was excited to find out that Redington had released the Vice fly fishing rod aimed at intermediate anglers.
+I’m always looking for new gear, so I was excited to find out that Redington had released the Vice fly rod aimed at intermediate anglers.

-Introducing the Glass Superfine
+Introducing the Vice

-The Redington fishing rod is a firecracker at 8 foot 3wt. all the way up to a 9wt.
-At the higher weights, it’s a fast action rod that can handle high winds.
+The Vice is a firecracker fly rod that’s available in sizes from 8 foot 3wt. all the way up to a 9wt.
+At the higher weights, it’s a fast action rod that has been designed to handle high winds.

 Features and Benefits

-The Vice feels heavy at short distances, but at 45 feet, it comes alive.
+The Vice feels heavy at short distances, but when you cast it to 45 feet, it comes alive.
 Its fast action blanks are accurate, so it’s made to catch trout and bass.
-If you’re an experienced fly fisherman, you’ll have no trouble controlling it.
-Its weight is perfect for dry flies, large nymphs, and streamers.
+If you’re an experienced fly fisherman, you’ll have no trouble controlling it, even in the wind.

 Its black anodized aluminum reel seat is built to last, and its components are solid.
 It comes with a Scientific Anglers Mastery MPX, an excellent trout line perfect for this review.

-Redington’s rod specs are carefully thought out.
+The Vice’s rod specs are carefully thought out.
 You’ll have no trouble battling flat saltwater or choppy freshwater fish.
 For extra versatility, try a Vice and RIO line combination.